MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 These release notes provide information about security fixes that are included in updates to Microsoft Edge Stable channel.

-## May X, 2024
+## May 10, 2024

-Microsoft has a fix for [CVE-2024-XXXX](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-XXXX) to **Microsoft Edge Stable Channel (Version 124.0.2478.xx)**, which has been reported by the Chromium team as having an exploit in the wild.
+Microsoft has a fix for [CVE-2024-4671](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4671) to **Microsoft Edge Stable Channel and Extended Stable channel (Version 124.0.2478.97)**, which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 This update also contains the following Microsoft Edge-specific update: